tesfanur/alama-js-fullstack-bootcamp/README.md

 -   To solve this ambiguity we can use findIndex method that returns the index of the matching element or -1 if there is no matching element findIndex method did the same with indexOf method but with callback as an argument

+# JS The Hardest Parts Video By Will Sentance
+ Practiced Challenges published on [csbin](http://csbin.io/callbacks)